SamokhinSergey/ConsoleBitly/README.md

 ```
 ### How to install

-1. For make it work you want to create bitly api token.
+1. For make it works you want to create bitly api token.
 You can generate it in bitly website - https://app.bitly.com/settings/api/
 2. Create .env file in utility work directory
 3. Enter in .env file one line:
 ```